-When a student falls into the "D" or "F" range for a course, a Deficiency Notice will be sent home by the teacher.
+When a student falls into the "D" or "F" range for a course, a Deficiency Notice will be sent home by the Academy at the midpoint of the quarter.
 Parents/guardians are asked to acknowledge receipt of a notice with a phone call or an e-mail to the teacher to discuss strategies for helping their struggling student.